Create a Plan for Hanging Christmas Lights On Your Gutters

 Note: Most Christmas light tabs for gutters can also be used for shingles, so if you are hanging Christmas lights from gutters and shingles, you may be able to use the same light clips for both applications.

 How to Hang Christmas Lights Across Gutters

-Attach a clip to the base of each light in the direction you plan for your lights to hang.
+Attach a gutter clip for Christmas lights to the base of each light in the direction you plan for your them to hang.